Category: 2_Free State / Vrystaat

 The coach was a meneer Joubert, and his sons – Anton and Leon – were kranige stoeiers.
 And kranig is what you needed to be if you wanted to advance in stoei.
 To the next level, where stronger okes could bend you into even tighter shapes and get you to smell your own butthole if they felt like it.
 That wasn’t really one of my sporting goals and I think it showed.

-Around about then I developed asthma and I suspect the smell caused it.
+Around about then I developed asthma and I suspect that smell caused it.

 ~~oo0oo~~